VAMDC/DocJavaTools/TAPValidator/source/gui_settings.rst

 	* Table with pairs of namespace uri and schema locations By default it is filled with location of bundled schema file.

-		To add new namespace, double-click on either of two cells in the end of the table, fill in the data.
+		To add new namespace, double-click on the right of two cells in the spare row of the table, fill in the data.
+		Namespace URL should be picked up automatically.

-		To delete namespace, remove contents of either of corresponding cells, the row will be removed automatically.
+		To delete namespace, remove contents of the right cell, the row will be removed automatically.

 	* Temporary files location
-		If system temporary directory is inaccessible for some reason, specify here a writeable directory where to put temporary files.
+		If system temporary directory is inaccessible for some reason, or has not enough free space,
+		specify here a writeable directory where to put temporary files.

 		Double-click on the field to open directory choice dialog.

 		When filled, field is validated to check if specified directory exists and the user has write premissions.

 .. _settingsNet: